- Who We Are

 Victoria W. Ni

-Victoria W. Ni is a Senior Attorney in the Oakland, CA office of Public Justice.
+Victoria W. Ni, Managing Attorney, is based in the Oakland, CA office of Public Justice.
 Since she joined the firm in 2000, Vicky has worked on a variety of cases brought to protect consumers’ and victims’ rights, rights of the disabled, free speech, and equal opportunity for women in athletics and in the workplace.

 Her litigation work includes: